grahamearley/ShareToReadingAndroid/README.md

 This app doesn't connect to the internet, and it doesn't send data anywhere (other than using your own email app to send links to your *Post Via Email* address).

 **NOTE:** I am not the developer of Reading.am.
-This app is unofficial!
+This app was not created in affiliation with Reading.am!